 Study of construction methods and equipment for civil engineering projects.
-Selection, layout, and construction of organization installations. equipment, and resources.
+Selection, layout, and organization of construction installations, equipment, and resources.
 Analysis of cost, operation, and productivity of equipment and construction methods.
 Field trips are required.

 INCI 6105.
-EARTH PRESSURES AND SHALLOW FOUNDATIONS.
+EARTH PRESSURES AND

+SHALLOW FOUNDATIONS.
 Three credit hours.
 Three hours of lecture per week.